peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 : The mode used for contacting the desired notification address.
 This is an 8-bit unsigned integer.
 Records with value 0 (null scheme) are ignored by consumers.
 Value 1 is described in this document, and values 128-255 are reserved for private use.
-All other values are currently unspecified.
+All other values are currently unassigned.

 Port
 : The port on the target host of the notification service.
 This is a 16-bit unsigned integer in network byte order.
+Records with value 0 are ignored by consumers.

 Target
 : The fully-qualified, uncompressed domain name of the target host